West Coast Conference: Sports

 The West Coast Conference sponsors championship competition in seven men's and nine women's NCAA sanctioned sports, with the newest addition being men's water polo in 2023–24.
+The conference announced that it would begin sponsoring men's and women's swimming and diving beginning with the 2027–28 academic year.
+This coincides with the addition of UC San Diego and UC Santa Barbara, which would bring the conference over the threshold required for an automatic bid in at least the men's sport, and further solidify the women's lineup.